Elorri/OpenBeeLab/README.md

 ## Features

 This will app allows :
+- get an overview of all beehouses available to an user
-- to check out behives weight per week
+- check out the last 30 days average measure foreach beehouse

 ## Libraries used